English loanwords in Irish: Types

+Semantic loaning occurs too with the meaning of some terms being broadened to match English.
+An example is oráiste, originally meaning the orange fruit but also being used to describe to the colour.

 Old borrowings

 Many words that are commonly thought by "purists" to be anglicisms have been a part of the Irish language for a long time, and have become "nativised".
 At the same time, certain words that are sometimes assumed to be from English are actually from Norse or Norman French, and as such are not true anglicisms.
 For example: